spmeesseman/app-publisher/README.md

 To reference issues from commit messages, use the "refs", "fixes", or "closes" tag anywhere in the commit message, for example:

-    fix(usermanagement): the "add user" button doesnt work when selecting the option "clerk"
+    fix(User Management): the "add user" button doesnt work when selecting the option "clerk"

     A typo was preventing the end user from being able to create a clerk type user.